ChristopherTRoss/BudgetMaster/BudgetMaster_SDD.md

   - To fully understand any feature that would otherwise be unclear based on code

 #### 1.4 Design Summary
+Our product is designed to provide a budgeting mobile application for all people from college students to adults keep track of their day to day expenses in order to help make a budget.
+Our application will be developed using the principles of Object Oriented Design to seperate all of the objects used in the system.
+Our product will have an user-friendly interface in order to encourage users to use the app often to enter in all expenses and incomes.
+This will allow users to get an accurate representation of what their spending was in a given time period as well as providing insight of which categories they are overspending in.
+The user will be able to view all the expenses and incomes in a transaction log and be able to sort the log in various ways in order to get further insights into their budget.
+The application will also help the user make their monthly budget by constantly displaying how much current money they have to spend in each category.
+Through all these goals and features, we want our users to be able and encouraged to record every income/expense in order to keep a better track of the user's money.

 #### 1.5 References
 * [Material Design by Google](https://material.google.com/)